SharonGur27/TechTrainDotNetMemoryCourse/Module 6/Exercise2.md

-# Using PerfView to Find Memory Issues in PerfViewWilliWonkaChocolateFactory (Alternatively, use project MemoryLeak in Module 5.sln)
+# Using PerfView to Find Memory Issues with PerfView in WilliWonkaChocolateFactory (Alternatively, use project MemoryLeak in Module 5.sln)

 ## Step 1: Download and Install
 1. Go to the [PerfView GitHub Releases page](https://github.com/microsoft/perfview/releases).